brettmariani923/privacy-policy.md/README.md

 🔒 Privacy Policy — Scout Accountability

-Last updated: December 07, 2025
+Last Updated: December 07, 2025

 Thank you for using Scout Accountability.
 This Privacy Policy explains how your information is collected, used, and protected when using our Chrome extension.